tapnair/FusionDisplayer/README.md

 Saves the current view.

 Give it a name and choose which custom view slot to save it into.
+Use Unique names to avoid issues.

 You can select to save:
 * Camera Orientation
 * Hide / Show state of all parts
 * Visual Style (Shaded, Wire Frame, etc.)
+* Applied Appearances

 ![Save View](./resources/save_view.png)

+_Note: exporting appearances is not supported_

 ### Manage Views
 Allows you to reassign custom views and individually delete them